 Marion Woodman ⎯ Integrating Body + Soul

 Below is a paper I wrote for a Counseling and Psychotherapy Theories class at Pacifica Graduate School in the Fall of my first quarter.
-I felt called to share it because as I dive into insights on how the body and soul can integrate I feel it is important to share these findings.
-I’m confident that being whole and well includes a relationship with both our boys and soul.
-I feel my work as a movement teacher for 20 years and my future work as a therapist will revolve around this nexus.
+I felt called to share it because as I dive into insights on how the body and soul can integrate, I feel it is important to share these findings.
+I’m confident that being whole and well includes a relationship with our body and soul.
+My work as a movement teacher for 20 years and my future work as a therapist will revolve around this nexus.
 I’ve seen time and time again how vital a practice embodiment is.
 Enjoy the read!
 I hope you fall in love with Marion Woodman as much as I have, and I hope there may be some nugget here that serves you.

 -Tawny